mattvonrocketstein/elixir-microservice-architecture/README.md

 This architectural skeleton also features a lightweight, self-contained approach for automatic registration & clustering of the queue workers (Elixir nodes).

 1. *Clustering* means nodes may communicate by engaging in message passing, and even process spawning
-2. *Self-contained* means there is no consul to configure, and no zookeeper to install, etc. Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml) with no additional hackery.
+1. *Self-contained* means there is no external consul to configure, and no zookeeper to install, etc. Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml) with no additional hackery.
-3. *Lightweight* means this registration mechanism is somewhat better than a toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
-For better our worse, this approach has no hardcoded host lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc.
+1. *Lightweight* means this registration mechanism is somewhat better than a toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
+For better our worse, this approach has no hardcoded host/seed lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc etc.

-Some might (reasonably) object that any networking/message-passing amongst workers compromises the "purity" of the architecture, since part of the point of command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
-That's true, but on the other hand, nothing is forcing them to communicate, and it is often the case that individual queue-worker types gradually morph into more significant services in their own right.
+Some might (reasonably) object that any networking/message-passing amongst workers compromises the "purity" of the architecture, since part of the point of queue workers and command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
+That's true, but on the other hand,

+1. nothing is forcing workers to communicate
+1. individual queue-worker types often gradually morph into more significant services in their own right
+1. and besides, Erlang VM clustering is extremely interesting :)

 One might alternatively view this worker-clustering impurity as a stepping stone to a lightweight "[service mesh](https://blog.buoyant.io/2017/04/25/whats-a-service-mesh-and-why-do-i-need-one/)" since that term is in vogue lately, and marvel at how easy Elixir / Erlang's VM makes it to take those first steps.